 Why does fitness motivation have to be so elusive?

 On Monday, you spent the entire day fantasizing about your 6pm hot-yoga class.
-Then Tuesday rolls around and going to the gym feels slightly more difficult than getting your kids to stop fighting.
-By Wednesday you’re back to sweatpants, the couch, and an extra serving of guilt.
+Then Tuesday rolls around and going to the gym feels more difficult than getting out of bed on a Monday in January.
+By Wednesday you’re back cozy sweatpants, the couch, and an extra serving of guilt.

 Yep.
 We’ve all been there!
 So it got me wondering…